Bolaji06/My-Article/Introduction to JavaScript classes.md

 console.log(div); // 5
 ```

 In this example, our "Calculator" class have four methods, performing different   actions.
 We created the instance of the class "calc", which we use to access all the various methods in the class.

 ### Creating class instances

 After we must have drawn the sketch and plan (template) of our building, the next step we need to take is to start building our house based on the plan that we have, with this plan at hand, we can build hundreds of houses.

 An instance of a class is an individual object created from a class template.
 When a class instance is created, it inherits all the properties and methods defined in the class.
+However each instances that we create is a separate object with it own unique state, so any changes made to one instance will not affect other instance of the same class.

 **Syntax**